GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 Your challenge, which you'll be walked through in the next article, is to replace the static HTML in the _portfolio.html_ file with Liquid command tags that will loop through all your books and display them.
 To do that, you'll need to know some code syntax.

 ## Syntax
-Syntax refers to the symbols and words that make up a programming language.
+Syntax means the rules about how you can use the symbols and words that make up a programming language.
 Use the correct syntax and the computer will know what you want it to do.

 The syntax for command tags in Jekyll's Liquid templating language is this: